Clinical mental health counseling is a growing field.

 What are the consequences of undiagnosed mental health issues?

 The most publicized consequence of mental health disorders is suicide.
-The Centers for Disease Control and Prevention (CDC) studied state-by-state suicide rates from 1999 to 2016.
+In a 2018 study, the Centers for Disease Control and Prevention (CDC) studied state-by-state suicide rates from 1999 to 2016.

 Every state except Nevada featured an increase in suicide rates during the study period.
 The CDC found that relationship troubles (42%) and sudden stressful events (29%) were the most common causes (source).